-So why not buy electrolyte water at the store?
-These products are clear, pure, and don’t contain sugar.
-But they also don’t contain many electrolytes.
-Just a fairy dusting.
-Not enough to move the needle on sodium, potassium, magnesium, or other electrolytes.
-You might as well save your money and drink plain water.
+What about store-bought electrolyte water?
+These products are clear, pure, and don’t contain sugar, and that’s great.
+The issue is that they also don’t contain many electrolytes.
+Just a mere fairy dusting.
+Not enough to move the needle on sodium, potassium, or magnesium.

-So again, a healthful electrolyte drink shouldn’t contain sugar or other junk; just proper doses of sodium, potassium, and magnesium.
-This was our mantra when we created LMNT.
+So again, a healthful electrolyte drink shouldn’t contain sugar or other junk; just science-backed ratios of sodium, potassium, and magnesium.

 If you or your folks have spare time, you could make your own at home.
 Just add a bit of stevia or lemon for taste.
 But if you’re looking to make healthy hydration a convenient habit, try LMNT.
 The stick packs are super easy to carry on your person.
 Just pour into water and stir!

 In summary: seniors must devote extra care to getting enough water.
 To prevent the sodium deficiency or imbalance that comes with overhydration, this should be electrolyte water.
 Simple as that!